Raymond Victor Franz

 —Raymond Franz, Crisis of Conscience

 The works are organized into three sections below by type of format.
-Some book and essays were written by other authors and edited by Raymond Franz.
+Some books and essays were written by other authors and edited by Raymond Franz.